SkyLundy/Fluency/README.md

 #### Meta Link Tags

-Fluency van render a list of languages `<link>` tags that you can use in the `<head>` of your HTML document.
+Fluency can render a list of languages `<link>` tags that you can use in the `<head>` of your HTML document.
 This helps users and search engines find the content for your page in all languages.
 The URLs will render as configured in ProcessWire.

 To render the tags: